tobias-holden/environment_calibration/README.md

 $score= (10\times{}eir\\_score) + (0.001\times{}shape\\_score) + intensity\\_score + (10\times{}prevalence\\_score)$

-For the first `init_batches` training rounds: - Save the best (highest) score
+For the first `init_batches` training rounds:
+- Save the best (highest) score

-In later, post-training rounds:\
+In later, post-training rounds:

 -   If the best score in this round is **worse** (lower) than the current best